 The Audit Committee shall be charged with recommending to the board each year the independent auditors to be selected by the board to examine the books and records of the College for that year; to determine the planned audit scope with the auditors; to study and review the results of the auditors’ examination, including financial statements, opinions, comments and recommendations made by the auditors; to review with administrative officers and the independent auditors, current accounting policies or proposed changes to same; make a report and recommendation to the Board of Trustees at the first available meeting after receipt of the auditors’ report; to review conflict of interest policies and reported conflicts of interests disclosed in accordance with such policies; to assess the adequacy of internal controls, and to provide oversight of the College enterprise risk management system to ensure the College has an effective approach to identifying and managing risk including compliance with applicable legal and regulatory requirements, identifying strategic risks for full board review, and assignment of the oversight of risk mitigation to the appropriate board committees.
 The Committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.
 Audit Committee Charter.

-The Institutional Advancement Committee shall be charged with the review of the College advancement and external relations programs and ensures achievement of our ambitious goals around engagement and philanthropy through wisdom and action.
-The Institutional Advancement Committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.
+The Philanthropy and Engagement Committee shall be charged with the review of the College advancement and external relations programs and ensures achievement of our ambitious goals around engagement and philanthropy through wisdom and action.
+The Philanthropy and Engagement Committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.

 Section 9: Governance and Compensation/Assessment Committee

-The Governance Committee shall be charged with the overarching responsibility of identifying, monitoring, and customizing best practices in governance of the board and the institution; monitoring of board composition to ensure that the membership and leadership of the board consist of highly qualified and committed individuals; it shall ensure that regular programs for new trustee orientation and in-service education for current trustees are maintained and it shall develop and manage a process by which the board and individual trustees shall assess its performance on an ongoing basis.
-It serves as the agent of the board in reviewing the performance of incumbent trustees and board officers who are eligible for reelection, develops a succession planning strategy and assembles a list of qualified candidates for nomination to the board and board leadership, considers cultivation strategies for promising trustee candidates, develops programs that continue the commitment of former trustees, and proposes and periodically reviews the adequacy of the statement of trustee commitment and responsibilities as adopted by the board.
+The Governance and Compensation/Assessment Committee shall be charged with the overarching responsibility of identifying, monitoring, and customizing best practices in governance of the board and the institution; monitoring board composition to ensure that the membership and leadership of the board consist of highly qualified and committed individuals; it shall ensure that regular programs for new trustee orientation and in-service education for current trustees are maintained and it shall develop and manage a process by which the board and individual trustees shall assess its performance on an ongoing basis.
+It serves as the agent of the board in reviewing the performance of incumbent trustees and board officers who are eligible for reelection, develops a succession planning strategy and nominations for board leadership, as requested by the Board Chair, provides input on board committee membership, develops programs that continue the commitment of former trustees, and proposes and periodically reviews the adequacy of the statement of trustee commitment and responsibilities as adopted by the board.

 The Governance and Compensation/Assessment Committee shall be charged with assisting the Board of Trustees in fulfilling its fiduciary responsibilities with regard to establishing an effective Executive compensation policy and plan, the assessment of the President, and establishing the compensation and benefits of the President for recommendation to the Executive Committee and ultimately to the full board for final approval.
 The Committee shall also exercise oversight of the President who has responsibility for implementing the Executive compensation policy and plan for the Senior Officers and Deans.
 The Committee shall review with the President the reasonableness of the compensation of designated disqualified persons under the IRS intermediate sanction rules.
 The Board Chair shall serve on the Committee ex officio.